UglyToad/PdfPig/README.md

     page.GetAnnotations()

 This call is not cached and the document must not have been disposed prior to use.
+Annotations cannot be edited.

 ### Bookmarks